ItsWatchMakerr/SolarPuttyCracker/README.md

 A blatant ripoff of Voidsec's decrypt tool https://github.com/VoidSec/SolarPuttyDecrypt

-But not written in C# so it's infinetly better
+But not written in C# so it's infinitely better

 You can also pass it a wordlist because that seems like an important feature you would want when decrypting something